Best supermarket Easter eggs 2023

-Check out the best supermarket Easter eggs to buy this year, from vegan Easter eggs to luxury and white chocolate, we’ve got it covered.
+em>Discover the best supermarket Easter eggs to buy this year, from vegan Easter eggs to luxury and white chocolate options.

 Best dark chocolate Easter egg

 Winner: Lidl Deluxe Premium Easter Egg (Dark Chocolate & Coffee), 200g

 Thin chocolate had a good snap and subtle crunch.
 The coffee addition makes this a grown-up egg but adds welcome bitterness to balance out the sweetness.

 Runner up: M&S Extremely Chocolatey Dark Chocolate Pretzel & Peanut Crunch, 210g